Left Continue shopping

 Why does Mutinus bambusinus smell so bad?

-The odor serves to attract flies and other insects that then disperse the spores.
-The specific compounds responsible for the smell in M. bambusinus have not been identified by published analytical chemistry.
-Related stinkhorns are known to produce volatile sulfur compounds and amines that mimic the scent of carrion or decay — an effective strategy for recruiting insect dispersers.
+The smell is the whole point: it pulls in flies and other insects that then carry the spores off.
+The specific compounds behind the odor in M. bambusinus haven't been identified by any published analytical chemistry.
+Related stinkhorns are known to throw off volatile sulfur compounds and amines that mimic carrion or rot, which is a proven way to recruit insects to do your spreading for you.

 Can you grow Mutinus bambusinus from liquid culture?

-Mutinus bambusinus can be maintained in liquid culture and on agar plates, and the mycelium can be used to inoculate sterilized substrates for experimental fruiting attempts.
-However, no peer-reviewed publication has described a reliable controlled fruiting protocol for this species.
-Liquid culture is best treated as a tool for research, taxonomic study, and experimental cultivation work rather than routine mushroom production.
+You can keep Mutinus bambusinus alive in liquid culture and on agar, and you can use that mycelium to inoculate sterilized substrate for experimental fruiting runs.
+What you can't count on is a result, because no peer-reviewed publication describes a reliable controlled fruiting protocol for this species.
+Treat liquid culture as a tool for research, taxonomic work, and cultivation experiments, not as a route to routine mushroom production.

 How do I tell Mutinus bambusinus from Mutinus elegans?